human-pming/Foopys-Choice/README.md

 *   Integrate Wit with Android app
 *   Randomly recommend recipes based on weather

+영상첨부하기

 ## Prerequisites

 You can download this applicaiton in google play store(to be modified)

 If you want to modify the files or download the files
-*   Clone this repository [Foopy's Choice](https://github.com/guen-a-park/Foopys-Choice.git) or Download Zip
+*   Clone the repository [Foopy's Choice](https://github.com/guen-a-park/Foopys-Choice.git) or Download Zip
 *   Download and install [Android Studio](https://developer.android.com/studio)
 *   Have an Android device/emulator with
     *   Internet access